gpratte/texastoc-server-v5/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Branch 03-publish-subscribe
+## Branch 04-clock

-Resurrect spring integration for messaging when a game ends.
+Resurrect the clock service